This Beginner Guitar Lesson series will help you learn and consolidate the proper skills and correct technique required to play classical guitar.

 It is a most common mistake of beginning players to use one finger, and you need to be aware of WHAT you are doing WHEN you are doing it to make it a good habit.

 * Beginner Guitar Lesson Skill: Using a combination of "open" (no fingers of left hand used) and closed (left hand fingers employed) strings;

 * Beginner Guitar Lesson Skill: Apoyando (rest stroke);

-* Beginner Guitar Lesson Skill: Tirando (rest stroke);
+* Beginner Guitar Lesson Skill: Tirando (free stroke);

 * Beginner Guitar Lesson Skill: Using the thumb of the right hand to play a bass line melody;

 * Beginner Guitar Lesson Skill: Developing more speed and fluency;